soz-live/soz-live.github.io/docs.md

 ## Resources

+- [Glossary](/docs/glossary.html) - a list of terms used within the project.
 - [Prefixes](/docs/prefixes.html) - a list of Class prefixes used within the project.
 - [Categories](/docs/categories.html) - a hierarchial list of Categories used within the project.
-- [Glossary](/docs/glossary.html) - a list of terms used within the project.
+- [Commands](/docs/commands.html) - a hierarchial list of Commands for the project.

 ## Repos